fauzan121002/freeviewjs/README.md

 </p>

-# Freeview.js is A Javascript Library to Preview Images
+# Freeview.js is A Javascript Library to Preview Image
 --------------------------------------------

 <p align="center">